kedro-org/kedro-training/training_docs/05_connect_data_sources.md

 # Add your datasets to `data`

+In this section, we discuss the data set-up phase, which is the second part of the [standard development workflow](./01_spaceflights_tutorial.md#kedro-project-development-workflow).
+The steps are as follows:

+* Add datasets to your `data/` folder, according to [data engineering convention](../12_faq/01_faq.md#what-is-data-engineering-convention)
+* Register the datasets with the Data Catalog, which is the registry of all data sources available for use by the project `conf/base/catalog.yml`.
+This ensures that your code is reproducible when it references datasets in different locations and/or environments.

+You can find further information about [the Data Catalog](../05_data/01_data_catalog.md) in specific documentation covering advanced usage.

+## Add your datasets to `data`

-Before you start a Kedro project, you need to prepare the datasets.
-This tutorial will make use of fictional datasets for spaceflight companies shuttling customers to the Moon and back.
+The spaceflights tutorial makes use of fictional datasets of companies shuttling customers to the Moon and back.
 You will use the data to train a model to predict the price of shuttle hire.
+However, before you get to train the model, you will need to prepare the data by doing some data engineering, which is the process of preparing data for model building by creating a master table.

 The spaceflight tutorial has three files and uses two data formats: `.csv` and `.xlsx`.
 Download and save the files to the `data/01_raw/` folder of your project directory: